Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/File Sharing and Storage.md

 ### Folder Endpoints

-Folders back the **My Files** page.
+These are the endpoints behind the folders on the **My Files** page.
 All operations are scoped to the authenticated user.

 | Method | Endpoint | Description |
 |--------|----------|-------------|